Unified Disturbance Aware Safe Kinematic Control for Closed-Architecture Robots: Hardware Experiments

 \subsection{Tracking Control}

-In this section, we compare the tracking performance of our approach, using the control law designed in \eqref{eq:overall control law} with that of the state-of-the-art learning-based adaptive control subject to closed architecture \cite{ahanda2022adaptive}. {The reason for selecting \cite{ahanda2022adaptive} for comparison is that we share the same minimal assumptions about the inner-loop controller, which, to the best of our knowledge, are the most general in the literature.
-In contrast, other works, such as \cite{wang2019dynamic}, assume more specific structures.}
+We compare the tracking performance of ours, with \cite{ahanda2022adaptive}.
+The reason is that we share the same minimal assumptions about the inner-loop controller, which, to the best of our knowledge, are the most general in the literature.

-We demonstrate the comparisons in a normal scenario without a payload and another scenario with different payloads.